-In this case, the girl was “ransomed” for Muslim prisoners who were being held captive by the pagans at Mecca.
+In this case, the beautiful woman was “ransomed” for Muslim prisoners who were being held captive by the pagans at Mecca.
 No money was involved, only an exchange of prisoners.
-This shows that the Prophet Muhammad (peace be upon him) was not after money.
+This shows that the Prophet Muhammad (peace be upon him) was not after money or beautiful women.
 The only thing that mattered was the spreading of Islam and the safety of his followers.

 “[h]e was a poor man whose family consisted of daughters, and he said to the apostle: ‘You know that I have no money, and am in real need with a large family, so let me go without ransom.’
 The apostle did so on condition that he should not fight against him.”

 Why didn’t “Gramps” tell Jenny this story?
 The propensity for the missionaries to lie and exaggerate shows how far they will go in their dishonesty to malign the greatest man who ever lived.